Yooona-Lim/DateAlive/README.md

 # DateAlive_Web_Design_Assignment
-This is my big web design assignment
+This is my big web design assignmen.
 I had not yet learned javascript, so I used someone else's code for the JS part